Bad Design—Who Pays? Everyone

-Graphic design is a fundamental investment that associates a brand or product with a unique visual component.
-Successful design is defined by its professional appearance, consumer friendliness, and technical suitability for use across a broad spectrum of applications, from web banners to print to event POP.
+Graphic design is a primary investment that associates a brand or product with a unique visual component.
+Design success is defined by professional appearance, consumer appeal, and technical suitability for use across a broad spectrum of applications, from digital to print to event to specialties.

-Poor design disappoints the viewer before they even have time to read the offer.
-Beyond that immediate side effect is a connection made between the visual and the brand reputation that can be surprisingly resilient to change down the road.
+Lackluster design is a disappointment that sidelines the message before there’s time to read the offer.
+It gets worse, by making a connection between the unfortunate visual and the brand reputation that can be surprisingly resilient to change down the road.

 A distinctive logotype is the basis for a successful brand.

 Visual brand management starts with a basic type (word mark) and/or graphic (logo) structural element.
-I begin by reducing the preliminary sketch artwork to its simplest components for primary use in web, print, event, or other projects, before adding degrees of complexity and refinement.
+My approach is to reduce the preliminary concept to its simplest components for primary use in web, print, event, or other projects, before adding degrees of complexity and refinement.

-For Choppers Unlimited, the goal was to capture the motorcycle manufacturer’s Nordic heritage.
-That led to the selection of a medieval Blackletter font, combined with a stark graphic of an abstract bladed weapon, to represent the Viking ancestry of the product.
+For custom builder Choppers Unlimited, the goal was to capture the motorcycle manufacturer’s Nordic heritage.
+That began with the selection of a medieval Blackletter font, combined with a stark graphic of an abstract bladed weapon, to represent the Viking ancestry of the product.

-After determining the logotype could stand alone as a one-color element in various sizes, gradient blends completed the metallic components of the brand.
+After first determining the logotype could stand alone as a one-color minimal element in various sizes, gradient blends were added to define the metallic components of the brand.